Emotional intelligence (EQ) Interview Questions

 Assessing these qualities is important for a successful hire, because of employees with strong social and high emotional intelligence:

 - Adapt effectively to change

 - Collaborate well with their team members

 Hiring Managers and recruiters should assess EQ by asking questions specific to the role they are recruiting for.
-For example, a developer with a high emotional intelligence doesn’t get irritated when testers find bugs in their code during testing- instead they rectify the issues and make code error free.
-Likewise, an emotionally intelligent sales executive is capable of managing their frustration when listening to customers’ complaints.
+For example, developer with a high emotional intelligence doesn’t get irritated when testers find bugs in their code during testing- instead they rectify the issues and make code error free.
+Likewise, an emotionally intelligent sales executive can manage their frustration when listening to customers’ complaints.